martysama0134/how-to-general/skype-n-proxy/README.md

 Even the proxy settings bar has many horror stories behind.

+Note: The proxy settings have been fucked up in the new skype versions, so downgrade to 7.15.0.102 if you want to keep using this method.

 ---
 If you dare to use the **Options->Advanced->Connection** option for it, you'll be reconnected through your real IP if skype can't connect to the proxy.